Reading Rockets offers reading comprehension and language arts teaching strategies for kids, and is a free web site for parents and educators

 Books touch people; they change lives.
 And so it's good to be reminded that they deserve a special time to be celebrated.

-The Children's Book Council, the organization that administers CBW, also works with the International Reading Association (IRA) to come up with Children's Choices, lists "with a twist!"
+The Children’s Book Council, (opens in a new window) the organization that administers CBW, also works with the International Reading Association (IRA) to come up with Children’s Choices (opens in a new window), lists “with a twist!”
 The books are selected and evaluated by kids.

 It's a great way to fine out what books children like though we may not know until they're older why they do or how the books have touched them.